 We are also signed up for the Healthy workplace awards which we are working towards and waiting to be assessed at the end of the year.
 This award will be a reflection and recognition of the changes we have made.

-The feedback from the team on the above has been incredible, everyone has been responsive to the changes and fully on board with the vision we have here.
-They feel valued, respected and as a result productivity is through the roof!
+The feedback from the team on the above has been incredible.
+Everyone has been responsive to the changes and fully on board with the vision we have here.
+They feel valued, respected and as a result, productivity is through the roof!
 The business is growing day by day and working in such a supported environment has meant this growth has been managed with less stress and pressure which can only be a good thing.

-The total amount of late filing penalties imposed by Companies House in January 2018 was over £7 million.
+Almost 1 million late filing penalties were imposed by Companies House in January 2020.

-From 2018, workers need to be automatically enrolled onto a qualifying pension scheme.
-We can sort this out for you...
+All workers must be automatically enrolled onto a qualifying pension scheme.
+Let us take this off your hands.